William J. Clench: Early life

 Clench was born in Brooklyn, but was largely raised in Massachusetts.

-In 1913 he entered the Huntington School in Boston.
-While there he often engaged in bug collecting, and would show his collections to Charles Willison Johnson at the Boston Society of Natural History.
+In 1913, he entered the Huntington School in Boston.
+While he was there, he often engaged in bug collecting, and would show his collections to Charles Willison Johnson at the Boston Society of Natural History.

 Johnson introduced Clench to such men as William F. Clapp, who was the curator of mollusks at the Museum of Comparative Zoology (MCZ).

 Education

 Clench received his undergraduate education at Michigan State College (now Michigan State University), graduating in 1921.
 He spent the summer studying mollusks on Sanibel Island and then began study at Harvard under William Morton Wheeler.

 He received his master's degree in entomology in 1923.

 He then went on to pursue his PhD at the University of Michigan, in Ann Arbor, in mollusk study, with a Hinsdale Fellowship.
+He finished his PhD work in 1953.

 Personal life

-In 1924 Clench married Julia Helmich, a resident of East Lansing, Michigan whom he had met while attending Michigan Agricultural College.
+In 1924, Clench married Julia Helmich, a resident of East Lansing, Michigan whom he met while attending Michigan Agricultural College.

 Their eldest son, Harry Kendon Clench (1925–1979), would become a well-known lepidopterist at the Carnegie Museum of Natural History in Pittsburgh.
+Their younger son, Carleton William Clench (1927–2016) was a physicist in the aerospace industry.

+He died in February 22, 1984 at age 86.

 Career

 Clench left Ann Arbor in 1925, to take a position at the Kent Scientific Museum.
-In 1926 he joined the Museum of Comparative Zoology, where he remained until 1966.
-He did not actually finish work on his PhD until 1953.
+In 1926, he joined the Museum of Comparative Zoology, where he remained until 1966.

 Much of Clench's work was done with Ruth D. Turner.
 Jointly they introduced about 70 new taxa, and the two of them (together and independently) introduced a total of approximately 500 new taxa.

-Species named in honor of Clench
+Species that are named after in honor

 A species of lizard, Sphaerodactylus clenchi, is named in honor of William J. Clench.